 I recently turned fifty five years old.
 In all honesty I don’t feel any different to the previous year or the previous ten years !
 I still have the same sense of humour, the same interest in fashion, the same hobbies and I am still ME !
-However I am continually faced with ageism in a negative way which sometimes makes me feel inadequate and can knock my confidence.
+However I am continually faced with ageism in a negative way.
+This can sometimes makes me feel inadequate and can knock my confidence.

-Ageism is the stereotyping and discrimination of individuals because of their age, usually an older age, although it can occur against the younger generation but this is far more unusual.
+Ageism is the stereotyping and discrimination of individuals because of their age, usually an older age.
+However it can also occur against the younger generation.
+But this is far more unusual.
 This can have a negative effect on society as a whole, as the general perception of ‘older’ people can make these individuals feel useless and less part of society.
 Because of this, the younger generation can feel negative towards the older generation and this can lead to resentment, prejudice and disrespect.

-There are laws against age discrimination throughout the world with respect to employment and public acceptance but ageism is still prevalent in the modern world.
+There are laws against age discrimination throughout the world with respect to employment and public acceptance.
+However ageism is still prevalent in the modern world.

 One of the main areas of age discrimination is within the fashion world.
 We are still faced with young models on television, magazines and advertising campaigns across all areas of fashion, whether this be high street or top designer houses.
 My main question is …. do the advertisers not see the over 50’s as loving their fashion ?
-Do they think we hit the age of fifty and suddenly lapse into a world of nylon skirts with elasticated waists and frumpy shoes that have crawled out of a 1940’s shoe cabinet ?
+Do they think we hit the age of fifty and suddenly lapse into a world of nylon skirts with elasticated waists and frumpy shoes ?
 Do they really think that we stop caring about how we look once we celebrate our fiftieth birthday ?

-I recently saw a request by David Lloyd Fitness Clubs asking for users of one of its fitness classes to volunteer for a promotion campaign.
+I recently saw a request by a gym and health club asking for users of one of its fitness classes to volunteer for a promotion campaign.
 The only restriction was that you had to be under the age of forty !
 Why ?
 Don’t they know that they have plenty of over forty’s taking part in their club classes every single day ?
-I should know as I am a member of David Lloyd myself and I take part in four classes a week AND two sessions of gym AND I play tennis every week !
-I regularly use their Boditrax to track my weight, muscle tone etc and I am happy to report my metabolic health age is 40 which is a massive fifteen years below my true age.
+As a member of a gym myself I take part in four classes a week AND two sessions of gym.
+AND I play tennis every week !
+I regularly use Boditrax to track my weight, muscle tone etc and I am happy to report my metabolic health age is 40 which is a massive fifteen years below my true age.
 Not bad going for an ‘oldie’ ! 😉

-Ageing is not a negative curse and society should start paying less attention to a persons age and focus more on what that person is about.
+Ageing is not a negative curse and society should embrace it instead.
 Style is nothing to do with age and more about confidence, something that the over fifty’s have oodles of.
-I wish so much that society as a whole would start giving more respect to the ‘older generation’ and letting them play more of an active role in life and especially in the media.
-I think it will be a slow process, although many brands are trying to make a change already, especially companies such as l’Oreal, Lancombe and Marks And Spencer who recognise that it is far better to have a wide age representation which is a reflection of true life.
+I wish that society as a whole would start giving more respect to the ‘older generation’ and letting them play more of an active role in life and especially in the media.
+I think it will be a slow process, although many brands are trying to make a change already.
+Companies such as l’Oreal, Lancombe and Marks And Spencer now recognise that it is far better to have a wide age representation which is a reflection of true life.
 These companies should be applauded for their efforts and I am hopeful that others will follow too.

 Have you encountered ageism in any form ?
 Let me know your thoughts and concerns and any improvements that you have already noticed.